Grady Judd: Career

+Undercover stings

+In 2021, Judd led a six-month undercover investigation with the PCSO into drug sales on three LGBTQ dating apps: Grindr, Scruff, and Taimi, which led to 52 arrests.

+In February 2024, Judd led an eight-day long undercover investigation with the PCSO into human trafficking, which resulted in 228 arrests.

+In October 2024, Judd spearheaded a five-day long undercover investigation with the PCSO into human trafficking, which led to 157 arrests.

+Judd has worked with To Catch a Predator host Chris Hansen on multiple stings to arrest predators suspected of soliciting minors for illegal activities.

 Elections

 2004

 Judd was elected Sheriff of Polk County in his first run for public office.
-Judd received 64% of the vote in a three-way non-partisan race against attorney and former FBI Special Agent Kirk Warren (20%) and Polk deputy Pete Karashay (16%).
+Judd received 64% of the vote in a three-way non-partisan race, against attorney and former FBI special agent Kirk Warren (20%) and Polk deputy Pete Karashay (16%).

-Judd was preceded in office by Lawrence W. Crow, Jr. who served 17 years as Sheriff and declined to run in 2004.
+Judd was preceded in office by Lawrence W. Crow, Jr. who served 17 years as sheriff and declined to run in 2004.
 Crow was appointed by Governor Bob Martinez in 1987 and served until Judd was sworn into office.

 2008

 Judd was re-elected by defeating write-in candidate Michael Lashman.
-Judd received 96% of the vote; Lashman received just under 4%.
+Judd received 96% of the vote.
+Lashman received just under 4%.

 2012

-Judd again faced write-in candidate Michael Lashman, a flooring contractor from Lakeland, in his third campaign for Sheriff.
-Judd again won with 96% of the vote, with 215,320 votes.
+Judd again faced write-in candidate Michael Lashman, a flooring contractor from Lakeland, in his third campaign for sheriff.
+Judd again won 96% of the vote, with 215,320 votes.

 2016

-Judd ran for a fourth term of office in 2016 and was elected with 95.3% of the vote compared to 4.7% for write-in ballots.
+Judd ran for a fourth term of office in 2016 and was elected with 95.27% of the vote, compared to 4.7% for write-in ballots.

 2020

-Judd ran for a fifth term of office in 2020 and was reelected unopposed, making Judd the first Sheriff in Polk’s 160-year history to be elected to 5 terms.
+Judd ran for a fifth term of office in 2020 and was re-elected unopposed, making Judd the first sheriff in Polk’s 160-year history to be elected to five terms.

+2024

+Judd ran for a sixth term of office in 2024 and was re-elected with just over 83% of the vote, making Judd the first sheriff in the history of Polk County to be elected to six terms.

 Professional affiliations

-Sheriff Judd was elected President of the Florida Sheriffs Association in 2013.
-Prior to that, he served as chair for the FSA Board of Directors and held the positions of treasurer, secretary, and vice president.
-In 2018, Judd was sworn in as President of the Major County Sheriffs of America for a two-year term, and is now a member of the Executive Board as immediate past president.
-In 2019, Judd was appointed by the National Sheriffs' Association to serve on the School Safety and Security Committee.
+In 2013, Judd was elected president of the Florida Sheriffs Association.
+Prior to that, he served as chair for the FSA board of directors and held the positions of treasurer, secretary, and vice president.
+In 2018, Judd was sworn in as president of the Major County Sheriffs of America for a two-year term, and is now a member of the executive board as immediate past president.

-Career Highlights

-Operation Swipe Left for Meth

-Sheriff Judd was featured on The News with Shepard Smith where he detailed a six-month undercover drug investigation that identified 68 people who conducted drug sales on three social media and mobile dating apps: Grindr, Scruff, and Taimi.
-At the time the segment aired (January 27, 2022), 60 people were arrested; the other 8 were wanted on Polk County Sheriff’s Office arrest warrants.

-MCSA Sheriff of the Year

-Sheriff Judd was the first recipient of the inaugural "Sandra S. Hutchens Sheriff of the Year" award, presented by the Major County Sheriffs of America in February 2022 at the MCSA 2022 Winter Conference.
-The award was given to Sheriff Judd in praise of his "steady leadership, mentorship, and friendship at the helm of MCSA [which] gave this association a visionary foundation for growth to ‘Lead the Way’ in the profession of law enforcement.”
-The MCSA, established in 1998, is a professional law enforcement association of the 113 largest sheriff's offices representing counties or parishes with a population of 500,000 or more.